Home

 Facebook page

-Darren's latest episode of DOCTORS 'Blood, Sweat and Tears' was on BBC1 on 5th January.
+Darren's last episode of BBC1's DOCTORS was titled 'Blood, Sweat and Tears' and was about a patient with hidden PTSD.

-Darren's EASTENDERS episodes have included the Easter Monday episode and the 'Fathers and Sons' special.
+Darren's EASTENDERS episodes included the Easter Monday episode and the 'Fathers and Sons' special, which won great acclaim.

 Latest News:

-The feature film Darren has written for Jazz Bhalla (NEVER HAD A CHANCE), set in the Punjabi community in Hounslow, is currently in post-production and should be complete in March 2024.
+The feature film Darren wrote for director Jazz Bhalla (NEVER HAD A CHANCE), set in the Punjabi community in Hounslow, has just been screened at the London Screenings industry event.
+Sales/distribution news coming soon.

 Darren's award-winning TV drama pilot SECTIONS, set in an adolescent psychiatric unit (that he has written and directed), has hit the festival circuit, where it has won 'Best Director', 'Best TV Pilot' and other awards and commendations.
 There is a trailer here.